MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

 2. Modify the profile field(s) as required
     :::image type="content" source="../media/Profile Field - edit from learner view 2.PNG" alt-text="Edit profile field":::

+    >[!Tip]
+    >You can now search for the relevant value from a long list of profile field values the Admin has provided.
+For example, you can search your city name from a list of all cities in your country.

 3. Click on **Confirm** and **Done**.

 ## Step 3: Choose the language